 Psychology (PS)

 Exploration of selected areas of psychology with emphasis on classic and current controversial issues.
-Critical analysis and writing skills will be emphasized.
-PS214 is required for all psychology majors and minors.
+This course teaches information literacy skills for psychology students.
+Pre/

 Focuses on physical, social, and cognitive development, including the prenatal and perinatal period through childhood and adolescence.
 The major theoretical approaches to physical, social, and cognitive growth are compared, and topics of recent interest to researchers in developmental psychology are discussed.

-Study the application of the principles of psychology to an educational setting, focusing especially on human learning and development and on principles by which learning can be enhanced.
-Emphasis on individual differences and learning modality.
+This course applies the principles of psychology to an educational setting, focusing especially on human learning and development and on principles by which learning can be enhanced.
+Students will explore individual differences and learning modalities.

 An introductory course covering research ethics, probability, descriptive and basic inferential statistics, and hypothesis testing.